qdouble/angular-webpack-starter/README.md

 Use `npm run universal` to run production build in Universal.
 Default universal port is `8000`.

-Default ports can be changed in constants.js file.
+Default ports and option to use proxy backend for dev server can be changed in `constants.js` file.

 To create AOT version, run `npm run compile`.
 This will compile and build script.
 Then you can use `npm run prodserver` to see to serve files.